campaslab/napari-stress/docs/02_interactive_usage/02_example_workflows/demo_measure_curvature.md

 ![](imgs/demo_measure_curvature2.png)

 The results are then stored in the `layer.features`.
-To retrieve the actual curvature values, navigate to the console of the viewer (button in the lower left corner) and type `viewer.layers[-1].features` to display all features that are associated with the data:
+In case the curvature values should not be displayed as colors on the pointcloud,  you can retrieve the values from the napari console by clicking the `>_` icon on the bottom left and typying the following command: `viewer.layers[-1].features['mean_curvature']`

 ![](imgs/demo_measure_curvature3.png)

-Type `viewer.layers[-1].features['Mean_curvature_at_lebedev_points']` to retrieve specifically the curvature values.
+Type  to retrieve specifically the curvature values.